uvwxy/node-photo-lib/Readme.md

 # photo-ingress

-A small script to copy all files (`jpg`,`jpeg`) found within an input folder (recursively) to an output folder organized by year/month/day
+A small script to copy all files (`jpg`,`jpeg`) found within an input folder (recursively) to an output folder organized by year/month/day, detecting duplicates by comparing the exif tags `"CreateDate"`, `"ImageWidth"`, `"ImageHeight"`
 Example:

     srcFolder/foo/bar/img.jpg -> targetFolder/2020/05/18/img.jpg